serid/jlinks/README.md

-# Links
+# JLinks

 Parser generator for JVM.

-`Links` uses generalized [SLR](https://en.wikipedia.org/wiki/Simple_LR_parser) parsing algorithm.
+`JLinks` uses generalized [SLR](https://en.wikipedia.org/wiki/Simple_LR_parser) parsing algorithm.
 SLR enables O(N) parsing for conflict-free grammars.
-Whenever a grammar contains a conflict, `Links` delays its resolution to runtime where the parsing algorithm forks, that is clones the parsing stack and runs two parsing processes concurrently until one of them succeds.
+Whenever a grammar contains a conflict, `JLinks` delays its resolution to runtime where the parsing algorithm forks, that is clones the parsing stack and runs two parsing processes concurrently until one of them succeds.